kburnicka/kburnicka/README.md

  - 👋 Hi, I'm a Computer Science student
- - 👀 I’m interested in creating new things ...
  - 🌱 I’m currently learning python
  - 📫 How to reach me: ka.burnicka@gmail.com